 Nearly everyone experiences some kind of dental problem over the course of their life, whether it’s as minor as a small cavity or as severe as knocking out one or more teeth altogether.
 At LuxSmile Family Dentistry of Carrollton, we’re interested in helping patients get their oral health back on the right track in a comfortable, judgment-free environment.
 Our restorative dentistry solutions offer lasting reliability, durable function, and confident aesthetic value.
 Contact our Carrollton, TX dental office today if you have any questions, or if you’re ready to schedule a first appointment with Dr. Ton.

 Missing teeth can pose many problems to your oral and overall health.
 If left untreated, you can be faced with changes in your facial shape as well as bone and tooth loss and potentially, an increased risk for gum disease.
 To prevent these unfortunate events from occurring, dental implants can be used to restore your smile and improve the status of your oral health.
 Offering greater stability, functionality, and longevity, you’ll find there is no better alternative than dental implants.

 Dr. Ton can design custom restorations to replenish dental structure that’s been damaged, made incomplete, or permanently lost from the mouth.
 For instance, crowns are designed to cover natural teeth, protecting what remains of the original shape while also recreating its original durability and appearance.
 On the other hand, bridges are full replacements that will quite literally “bridge” the space left by consecutive missing teeth.

 Many patients still have dark amalgam fillings in their smiles, but thankfully, this service is no longer the norm when it comes to repairing the damage caused by cavities.
-At LuxSmile Family Dentistry, we use attractive, flexible composite resin to fill in these spaces seamlessly.
+At LuxSmile Family Dentistry of Carrollton, we use attractive, flexible composite resin to fill in these spaces seamlessly.
 In addition to being nicely subtle, this modern restorative solution is very conservative and comfortable.
 They can last for 10-15 years or even longer with proper brushing, flossing, and professional checkups.